 Scholarships for Learning Arabic in Egypt

 There are many general scholarships available to students studying abroad.
 However, for those who decide to study Arabic abroad, there are Critical Language Scholarships that fund the full amount of the trip.
+If you're learning Arabic in Egypt through a third-party, sometimes they have scholarships and funding for students of their program.

 Cost of Living in Egypt